 The city's public education and outreach program currently includes a wide range of educational brochures for a variety of audiences.
-The city has partnered with the Environmental Coalition of South Seattle (ECOSS) to provide stormwater spill kits and spill response education training to small businesses since 2014.
-The city also has a drain marker volunteer program and participates in the Stormwater Outreach for Regional Municipalities (STORM) coalition.
+The city has a drain marker volunteer program and participates in the Stormwater Outreach for Regional Municipalities (STORM) coalition.
 This section describes the Phase II Permit requirements related to Public Education and Outreach, including the city's planned compliance activities.